Cestrum elegans

 By disposing of environmental weeds correctly you can prevent re-infestation on your property and elsewhere.

-Non chemical treatments is often the most effective and safe option especially on smaller scale infestations.
+Non chemical treatment is often the most effective and safe option especially on smaller scale infestations.

 Where chemical use is undertaken: